 As for public transport, the use around the NC500 is understandably difficult due to how remote each location is, however, with the increasing problem of congestion along the route, this is a good option to research if you have time.
 If it is something that interests you, you can read a public formed itinerary of how to get around the NC500 by public transport over here.

-When it comes to packing for a trip along the NC500 there is one item of clothing that you are going to need all year round: a waterproof.
-It rains in Scotland on average 250 days a year, meaning that during your 7-day NC500 road trip you will probably experience at least a drizzle of rain.
+When it comes to packing for a trip to Scotland there is one item of clothing that you are going to need all year round: a waterproof.
+It rains in Scotland on average 250 days a year, meaning that during your 5-day Heart 200 road trip you will probably experience at least a drizzle of rain.
 Due to this, the number one item on any Scotland packing list is a good waterproof jacket.